xtdb/xtdb/docs/mvp.md

 which bottom out to a combination of the above physical indexes or disk or data directly in-memory.
 The actual queries are represented as a composition and combination of these indexes.
-Things like range constraints are applied directly as decorators on the lower level indexes.
+Things like range constraints are applied as decorators on the lower level indexes.
 The query engine itself never concerns itself with time, as this is hidden by the lower indexes.

 The query is itself ultimately represented as a single n-ary join across variables, each potentially represented by several indexes,